 “What happened?”
 I asked.

 Since the woman seemed to understand that I had lost my memories, I was a little more honest and direct.
 “All I remember is being back at CERN shutting the project down,” I said to her.
-She looked back at me with intrigue as if she wanted to know more, I struggled to think of what to say next.
-At the time when the project was being shut down, the boss wasn’t telling us why we had to do it, just that we had to.
+She looked back at me with intrigue, as if she wanted to know more.
+I struggled to think of what to say next.
+When the project was being shut down, the boss wasn’t telling us why we had to do it, just that we had to.
 I recall his face when he spoke on the phone at that moment, so panicked, so white.
-We heard explosions on the surface as the tunnels started to crack.
-I didn’t want to tell this woman something that scared me, I wouldn’t know how she would react.
-But I needed to say something, anything “I can’t remember anything else.
-Just shutting the project down” I recited after thinking the sentence through in my mind.
+We heard explosions on the surface as the tunnels cracked.
+I didn’t want to tell this woman something that scared me.
+I wouldn’t know how she would react.
+But I needed to say something, anything.
+“I can’t remember anything else.
+Just shutting the project down!”
+I recited after thinking the sentence through in my mind.
 She looked back with a sympathetic expression and patted me on the knee.

 “You’re lucky to be alive… it was such a mess.”
-She explained whilst she shook her head slightly like she disagreed with what happened.
+She explained whilst shaking her head slightly, like she disagreed with what happened.

 We kept eating for a while longer.
 I remember wondering about what had taken place and what was happening at that moment.
 I wish I could say that I felt something during that period where I was eating breakfast.
 All I can say is that I felt numb, puzzled and did not know how to continue with the day.
 The prospect of trying to figure all of this out made me feel jittery.

-The doorbell rang, and I stared at the front door for a moment, nothing was on my mind but I hoped to see someone I recognised.
-This mysterious woman placed a hand on my shoulder and told me she will get it with quite a gentle but stern tone.
-I waited as she opened the door and heard what sounded like a discussion between her and another male but I couldn’t make out what they said.
+The doorbell rang, and I stared at the front door for a moment.
+Nothing was on my mind, but I hoped to see someone I recognised.
+This mysterious women placed a hand on my shoulder and told me she will get it with quite a gentle but stern tone.
+I waited as she opened the door and heard what sounded like a discussion between her and another male, but I couldn’t make out what they said.
 It seemed like they were so distant, yet the door must have been only six metres away.

-She came from the door with a package and set it on the bar, and we continued to eat.
+She came from the door with a package and set it on the table, and we continued to eat.
 “Looks like your laptop has arrived.
-Please make sure you don’t lose it!”
+Please make sure you don’t lose it.”

 “Ok,” I answered, trying to keep the confusion and the small amount of insult I felt to myself.

-“I haven’t, why not turn it on and have a look?”
-I nodded, got up and sat in this glorious leather sofa in front of a huge television with the large window behind it.
+“I haven’t.
+Why not turn it on and have a look?”
+I nodded, got up and sat on this glorious leather sofa in front of an enormous television with the large window behind it.
 Then turned it on only to find reruns of old television shows; Every channel full of them, and I could not find a news channel.

 I went over to the table to take the box back to the sofa and was determined to find out what’s going on.
+Wanting to understand my situation better, to find out anything.
 We sat down and opened the package, then took out the laptop.
 When I started opening the laptop, the woman looked at me with a distracting smile, “I hope you like it”.
 I looked down at the laptop and noticed it was a top of the range.
 As soon as I opened it, it booted up without pressing the power button.
-I remember getting a little sick, everything was a little off.
+My stomach clenched at the strangeness of it all.
+Everything was a little off.
 Questions circled my mind regarding the bizarreness of some things that happened.
 This laptop looked so thin, seemed so light and looked almost better than brand new.
-When I looked at the screen I also noticed there was no date or time displayed on the laptop.
+When I looked at the screen, I also noticed there was no date or time displayed on the laptop.
 My head span at that point as my stomach acid began rising into my throat.
 I opened the internet browser and searched for anything regarding CERN.

 There weren’t many recent hits, most dated a few days before the incident and none that spoke of the incident.
 I searched for more information and tried to find any recent news.
 All I gathered was that Europe and perhaps the world had declared war, which everyone had been expecting.
 There was a small report about an asteroid heading for Earth, however, no one was taking it seriously.
 Many astrologers talked about a doomsday scenario.
 But they filled most of the news outlets with reports of war.